Sherlock2019/rfp-modular-builder/README.md

 pip install --upgrade pip
 pip install -r requirements.txt

-# 5. Now run the GUI
+# 5. for interactive mode Now run the GUI
 make gui
+# 6 . for WEBui Cli  mode Now run the GUI
+streamlit run streamlit_app.py
+    - upload your RFP or CRA or any doc model template
+    - upload your Customer information text file
+    - choose the content block ( executive summary etc )
+    -  edit te content of each block
+    - then generate the file and download it at the bottom

 ```
 Open `http://localhost:8501` in your browser: